apasunuri/Super-Resolution-Image-Inferencing-on-Edge-Devices/README.md

     tflite_convert --keras_model_file=/path/to/model.h5 --output_file=/path/to/output.tflite

-For the webapp, you need to serve the model files from a local HTTP server.
-We used livehttp for this purpose, but any simple HTTP fileserver should work as long as it supports CORS.
+For the web app, you need to serve the model files from a local HTTP server.
+We used livehttp for this purpose, but any simple HTTP file server should work as long as it supports CORS.
 For the Android app, first clone the repository:

-    git clone whatever
+    git clone https:

 Then you can import the project into Android Studio directly and build/run on your Android device of choice.